 1956: Israeli Chief of State Moshe Dayan delivered the eulogy at Nahal Oz for Roi Toberg, the kibbutz security officer who had been murdered in an ambush yesterday after which his body was mutilated by the terrorists.

 1959: “Imitation of Life” the cinema version of the novel by Fannie Hurst produced by Ross Hunter, co-starring Susan Kohner and with music by Sammy Fain was released in the United States today.

-1960: Eighty-five year old Italian born Giorgio Polacco, the conductor at the Met from 1915 to 1917 and the Chicago Civic Opera from 1921 to 1930 passed away today in Manhattan.
+1960(3rd of Iyar, 5720): Eighty-five year old Italian born Giorgio Polacco, the conductor at the Met from 1915 to 1917, the Chicago Civic Opera from 1921 to 1930 and the husband of Edith Mason passed away today in Manhattan.

 1961(14th of Iyar, 5721): Pesach Sheni